 Take care of yourself.
 Find time for yourself.
 Give yourself grace.

-Somewhere along the line you’re taught that moms should you should wear their exhaustion, depletion, hustle, and selflessness as a badge of honor.
+Somewhere along the line you’re taught that moms should wear their exhaustion, depletion, hustle, and selflessness as a badge of honor.
 You start believing that your needs don't matter as much anymore since you have kids.

 You beat yourself up about how you’re handling motherhood.
 You feel badly doing things for yourself, needing time alone, missing parts of your pre-baby life.
-You lose sight of who you are outside of being a mom, and you stop nurturing your other passions.
+You lose sight of who you are outside of being a mom, or you stop nurturing your other passions.

 And you try to be a perfect mom – to do it all, make it look easy, never ask for help.